23XI Racing: Car No. 45 history

-Tyler Reddick in the No. 45 at Auto Club Speedway in 2023.
+Tyler Reddick in the No. 45 at Sonoma Raceway in 2023.

 On October 15, 2022, 23XI Racing announced that it bought out the remainder of Tyler Reddick's contract from Richard Childress Racing to replace Kurt Busch in the No. 45 for the 2023 season.
 Reddick originally signed with 23XI for 2024, but Busch's concussion and subsequent retirement from full-time competition led to this move.

 Reddick started the 2023 season with a 39th place DNF at the 2023 Daytona 500.
 A month later, he scored his first win of the season at COTA in triple overtime.
 On May 16, NASCAR docked the No. 45 team ten owner and driver points for unapproved ballasts during inspection prior to qualifying at Darlington.
 During the playoffs, Reddick won at Kansas to advance to the Round of 12.

 Reddick started the 2024 season with a 29th place DNF at the 2024 Daytona 500.
 He scored his first win of the season at Talladega by overtaking Brad Keselowski on the final stretch after Keselowski spun Michael McDowell and triggered a multi-car crash.
 He scored his second win of the season at Michigan.
 Following the Southern 500, Reddick clinched the regular season championship, beating Kyle Larson by just one point.
 During the playoffs, he locked himself into the Championship 4 by winning at Homestead.

+Reddick started the 2025 season with a runner-up finish at the 2025 Daytona 500.
+Despite having no wins, he stayed consistent enough to make the playoffs until he was eliminated after the Round of 12, finishing ninth in the points standings.

+Reddick began the 2026 season by winning the 2026 Daytona 500, as well as Atlanta and COTA, becoming the first driver in Cup Series history to win the first three races in a season.
+In addition, Reddick won at Darlington and Kansas, becoming the first driver since Dale Earnhardt in 1987 to score five of the first nine races in a season.